jonfleming/MemGPT-UI/README.md

 # MemGPT UI

 This is a simple HTML UI with vanilla JavaScript to connect to MemGPT's websocket_server.
-It allows you to chat with MemGPT and, optionally, see inner thoughts and OpenAI function calls.
+It allows you to chat with MemGPT and, optionally, see *inner thoughts* and OpenAI *function calls*.

 MemGPT UI expects MemGPT websocket_server.py to be listening on 127.0.0.1:8282 for websocket connections.